rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

 # Understand the Terms

-*Minimg* is perhaps the most confusing and egregiously bad metaphor within Bitcoin.
+*Mining* is perhaps the most confusing metaphor within Bitcoin.
-It is better understood as
- a transaction processor, allowing for *final international settlement*, in addition to ensuring that the supply schedule stays on its predetermined course.
+It is perhaps better understood as a transaction processor, allowing for *final international settlement*, in addition to ensuring that the supply schedule stays on its predetermined course.
-Unfortunately, there's no word to adequately describe that, hence the circumlocutions necessary to describe what
+Unfortunately, there's no word to adequately describe all that, hence the circumlocutions necessary to describe what
  Bitcoin "mining" really is.